OmarMWarraich/task-management-funfox/README.md

 create and delete tasks.
 The application also allows the users to mark the tasks as completed or incomplete.
 The application takes the data from a backend api and displays it on the frontend.
 The backend api is built using express and node whereas faker.js library is used to generate the data.
 Redux is used to manage the state of the application.
 The application is styled using material ui.
-Morover, the backend interacts with the frontend using socket.io.
+Morover, the backend send real time push notifications to the frontend using socket.io.
+The app allows user belonging to a certain group to add tasks in their respective group.

 ## 🛠 Built With <a name="built-with"></a>